Master the Essay

 Prerequisite(s):

-• By July 1, submit a short writing sample demonstrating readiness for this course.
-Email Mrs. Graessle at cgraessle@cct.md.org to receive step-by-step instructions for the Student Writing Sample prompt and Word document template.
+- By July 1 or soon after summer enrollment, submit a short writing sample demonstrating readiness for this course.
+Email Mrs. Graessle at cgraessle@cctmd.org to receive step-by-step instructions for the Student Writing Sample prompt and Word document template.

-• Recommended: Completion of a 10th grade level writing course or equivalent with a C or better.
-(10th grade, C-level writing means competent writing, including completion of a multi-paragraph report or narrative/story focusing on a single topic.)
+- Recommended: Completion of a 10th grade level writing course or equivalent with a C or better.
+For example, at the 10th grade, C-level writing would be a competent multi-paragraph report or narrative/story focusing on a single topic.

 Required Resources:

-• Students will upload and submit assignments online using their CCT student ThinkWave account.
-(Mrs. Graessle will teach you how to do this in class.
+- Students will upload and submit assignments as Word document files into their CCT student ThinkWave account.
+Mrs. Graessle will demonstrate how to do this the first week of class.

 Required Materials:

 Students need not be “good writers” or “like writing” to succeed in this class.
-I teach a structured process to build confidence in writing.
-Regardless of your current writing level, diligent students will grow and mature their writing ability by the end of the semester.
+The tutor teaches a structured process to build confidence in writing.
+Regardless of one’s current writing level, diligent students will grow and mature their writing ability by the end of the semester.

 Instructor: Carolyn Graessle